 Run Hide Fight: Pros and Cons

-In this blog post, we evaluate the most common method taught in the United States to mitigate active shooters: “Run, Hide, Fight.”
-Although this method is widely taught, the way it is taught has become highly controversial.
+In this blog post, we evaluate the most common method taught in the United States to mitigate active shooters: “Run, Hide, Fight” and what to do before, during, and after an active shooter event.

 The three-step “Run, Hide, Fight” approach has quickly gained national recognition as one of the most prominent active shooter defense strategies.

 The City of Houston, with funding from the Department of Homeland Security (DHS), released this training video which clearly presents “Run, Hide, Fight” as sequential steps that someone should follow when facing an active shooter.
 The video provides viewers with a vivid, comprehensive lesson in how to employ the Run, Hide, Fight process in the simulation of an active shooter scenario.

 In an active shooter event, one option experts recommend is to run away from the site as quickly as possible and find safety elsewhere.
 The key benefit of “Run” is removing at-risk individuals from the scene entirely, reducing the total number of potential victims.
 If you exercise this option and remove yourself from the situation, you should call 911 as soon as you reach safety to confirm your location.

 If you believe the active shooter might be in your near vicinity, a second option is to take cover and hide in a strategic location immediately.
 Try to pick a bulletproof hiding place that can be locked or barricaded to prevent anyone from coming in.

 When necessary, a third option is to take action and fight to protect yourself with whatever you have available to you.
 Whether that be a desk chair, heavy object, scissors, or hot coffee, use anything at your disposal to counter, disarm, or immobilize the shooter.

 How to Prepare for an Active Shooter Event